IV - Academic Integrity

 - For an upheld allegation the Committee shall determine by majority vote one or more of the following penalties to be assessed:

-- "Ethical Probation" for a period to be specified by the Committee, or the remainder of the student's time at Clarkson to be kept on file in the Office of the Dean of Students and the Vice President for Student Affairs.
+- "Ethical Probation" for a period to be specified by the Committee, or the remainder of the student's time at Clarkson to be kept on file in the Office of the Dean of Students.
 Should a second violation of academic integrity occur during the period of ethical probation, a recommendation to the president for ethical suspension would ensue automatically.

 - Grade of F for the assignment or examination.